 A: I'm a mix of a ton of eclectic influences.
-I love jazz upright players like Ron Carter, Dave Holland, and Scott Laaro, and rock/studio guys like Nathan East, Carol Kaye and Tim Lefebvre.
+I love jazz upright players like Ron Carter, Dave Holland, and Scott Lafaro, and rock/studio guys like Nathan East, Carol Kaye, James Jamerson and Tim Lefebvre.

 Q: What other musicians or music production professionals inspire you?

 A: I have many sources of inspiration across many musical genres.
 I'm inspired by Ron Carter's style on upright bass, as well as his focus and exacting attention to detail.
 I love Thundercat's creativity and fearlessness.
 I'm a big fan of T-Bone Burnett's vision as a songwriter and producer, it's amazing to me how no matter who he is working with, you can always tell that he was involved.

 Q: What advice do you have for a customer looking to hire a provider like you?

 A: Be clear with anyone about what you are looking for.
 What bass, what tone, how much do you want me to stick to a rigid bassline, how free am I to fill/embellish the bassline are all good questions to ask.

 Q: Which artist would you like to work with and why?

 A: I would love to work with Bill Frisell.
 I love everything about his sound on guitar, his arrangements, and his sound in the studio.

 A: Listening.
 There are so many factors that go into a great bassline and bass recording, and it's hard to know what tone, style, or type of bassline to use without good ears.

 Q: What type of music do you usually work on?